sablier-labs/lockup/README.md

 3. **Pause:** A stream can be paused by the sender and can later be restarted without losing track of previously accrued debt.
 4. **Refund:** Unstreamed amount can be refunded back to the sender at any time.
-5. **Void:** Voiding a stream forfeits the uncovered debt and, thus, cannot be restarted anymore.
-Only streams with non-zero uncovered debt can be voided by any part (either the sender or the recipient).
+5. **Void:** Voiding a stream implies it cannot be restarted anymore.
+Voiding an insolvent stream forfeits the uncovered debt.
+Either party can void a stream at any time.
 6. **Withdraw:** it is publicly callable as long as `to` is set to the recipient.
 However, a stream’s recipient is allowed to withdraw funds to any address.